George Street Bridge, Newport

 George Street Bridge is a crossing of the River Usk in the community of Victoria in Newport, South Wales.
 It is a Grade II* listed structure.

 Opening

-It was opened on 9 April 1964 and is the first cable-stayed bridge in the United Kingdom.
+It was opened on 9 April 1964 and is the first cable-stayed cantilever bridge in the United Kingdom.
+It is a Grade II* listed structure.

-Before its opening in 1964 the only crossings of the river Usk in central Newport were the Newport Bridge carrying the main A48 road and Newport Transporter Bridge.
+Before its opening in 1964 the only road crossings of the river Usk in central Newport were the Newport Bridge carrying the main A48 road and Newport Transporter Bridge.

 Many grand names were proposed for the bridge but it was eventually named after the relatively small George Street on the western bank of the River Usk.

 Planning

 Originally the bridge was planned to be six lanes wide, but with the M4 motorway Usk bridge already planned further upstream it was reduced to four lanes.

 Continuing developments

 On completion, the A48 route was diverted over the new bridge, making it the preferred route for through traffic.
 However, in 2004 the new City Bridge on the Southern Distributor Road further downstream became the preferred route and assumed the route number.